h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Contour_Plot_Visual_Examples.md

 ### Example 2: Non-Gaussian Probability Distributions

 #### Problem Statement
-Contour plots can represent any bivariate distribution, not just normal distributions.
-The goal is to understand how contour plots reveal the structure of complex distributions.
+Explore how contour plots can effectively represent various types of non-Gaussian bivariate distributions.
+For each distribution type shown below:

+1. Identify the key features visible in the contour plot (number of modes, shape, orientation)
+2. Interpret what these features tell us about the underlying probability distribution
+3. Compare how these non-Gaussian distributions differ from the bivariate normal in terms of their contour patterns

+![Non-Gaussian Distributions](../Images/Contour_Plot_Visual_Question/different_distributions_contours.png)

 #### Solution

-![Non-Gaussian Distributions](../Images/Contour_Plot_Visual_Question/different_distributions_contours.png)

 **Key observations:**
 - The mixture of two normals (top left) shows two separate peaks, indicating a bimodal distribution